 e) Reinforcement: The final stage of the ADKAR Model emphasises the importance of reinforcement to sustain the change.
 It involves creating a supportive environment reinforcing the new behaviours, processes, and systems the change introduces.

 The McKinsey 7-S Model is a widely used Change Management framework for assessing and improving organisational effectiveness.
-Developed at McKinsey & Company by Tom Peters and Robert Waterman, this model focuses on seven interrelated elements that need to be aligned to achieve organisational success.
-Let's explore each element of the McKinsey 7-S Model in detail
+Developed at McKinsey & Company by Tom Peters, Robert Waterman, and Julien Philips with the help from Richard Pascal and Anthony G. Athos this model focuses on seven interrelated elements that need to be aligned to achieve organisational success.
+Let's explore each element of the McKinsey 7-S Model in detail:

 a) Strategy: Strategy represents an organisation's overall direction and plan for achieving its goals.
 It involves making choices about where to compete, how to differentiate, and how to create value.